Introduction to Professional Communication

 Students studying criminal justice are often surprised to learn that police officers spend as much as one-third of their time writing reports.
 Anybody who has ever worked as a server at a restaurant will tell you that better communication with guests means better tips.
 Being a doctor is more than memorizing every body part, every disease, and every drug ever known; diagnosis and treatment depend heavily on listening to patients and communicating with them clearly.
 Their lives depend on it.
 The same can be true in many other communications contexts.

 Every year, Forbes Magazine publishes a list of the top skills employers look for when recruiting candidates.
 This list changes a little bit every year, but one pattern is consistent: employers want good communicators.
-Their list for 2021 includes 10 skills, at least half of which are clearly communication skills: thriving in a virtual environment, coping with ambiguity, the ability to coach (be that for peers, subordinates, or customers), problem solving through critical thinking, and adaptability (Forbes, 2020).
-On other similar lists, writing skills and public speaking skills are often featured prominently.
+Their list for 2025 includes 15 skills, many of which are clearly communication skills: public speaking, conflict mitigation, solution-based selling, customer engagement and support, and AI literacy (Forbes, 2025).
+On other similar lists, writing skills and team leadership are often featured prominently.

 Professional Writing Today: A Functional Approach is designed to improve your communication skills, specifically in written communications, which you will need to succeed in your future career, whatever that may be.